juliuscarvajal/currency-converter/README.md

 ### Running the App during Development

 The angular-seed project comes preconfigured with a local development webserver.
-It is a node.js tool called [http-server][http-server].
+It is a node.js tool called http-server.
 You can start this webserver with `npm start` but you may choose to install the tool globally:

 ```